 This Russian rootstock is becoming increasingly popular in the UK.
 It is a cross between two minor plum species, Prunus tomentosa and Prunus cerasifera, and can be used for peaches and apricots as well as plums.
 It produces a semi-dwarf tree, sometimes a bit smaller and sometimes a bit larger than the popular Pixy rootstock.
 In the longer term we expect this rootstock is likely to replace Pixy.

 As you might expect, VVA-1 is far more cold-hardy than Pixy and St. Julien, making it preferable for growers in central Europe and North America where winter temperatures are much lower than in the UK.
-The fruit size is superior to Pixy, and in the longer term this rootstock is likely to replace Pixy.
-Like Pixy, it requires good soil conditions, but it comes out of dormancy in the spring more quickly than Pixy.
+It also comes out of dormancy more reliably in the spring.

 A French semi-dwarf plum rootstock, similar to Pixy but with improved fruit size.